restic/restic/doc/045_working_with_repos.rst

     entire snapshot(s) due to the different encryption keys used in the source and destination repository.
 Also, the transferred files are not re-chunked, which may break deduplication between files already stored in the destination repo and files copied there using this command.
+See the next section for how to avoid this problem.

 For the destination repository ``--repo2`` the password can be read from a file ``--password-file2`` or from a command ``--password-command2``.